 - OPT duration varies based on the degree program and field of study, with processing time typically up to 30 days.

-Many immigrants show a willingness to work in the United States as they require a manageable amount of money to get by and usually have a family to help them.
-However, if you are applying for a visa or a green card, you can not start working until your application is accepted, which may take a couple of months or even longer.
+Many immigrants show a willingness to work in the United States as they require money to get by.
+However, those applying for a visa or a green card can not start working until their application is accepted, which may take a couple of months or even longer.
 In the meantime, the applicant is stuck, unable to work until they can obtain an Employment Authorization Document (EAD) or even Form I-765.

-Optional Practical Training (OPT) permits graduates to get vital hands-on experience while also allowing them to contribute their skills and training to the United States.
-Most overseas grads would have little option but to depart from the United States if OPT were unavailable.
+Optional Practical Training (OPT) permits graduates to get vital hands-on experience while also allowing them to make use of their skills and training in the United States.
+Most overseas grads would have little option but to leave the United States if OPT were unavailable.
 It is essential to preserve OPT for overseas graduates to attract, educate, and retain brilliant people from all around the globe.

-OPT is a necessary but insufficient bridge that allows graduates to improve their talents and create relationships with possible employers while deciding on their immigration choices in the future.
-It may not offer a clear road to citizenship, but it provides them with the time and expertise they need to manage the few possibilities at hand.
+OPT is a necessary but insufficient bridge that allows graduates to improve their talents and create relationships with possible employers while deciding on their immigration choices.
+It may not offer a clear road to citizenship, but it provides them with the time and expertise they need to manage the possibilities at hand.

-The I-765 form is a request for an EAD, which is also known as a work permit.
+Form I-765 is a request for an EAD, which is also known as a work permit.
 The EAD serves as legal proof of employment permission.
 If you obtain an EAD, you will be required to display it to prospective employers when looking for work.

 Generally, work permit applicants file Form I-765 at the same time as their citizenship application or visa application, allowing them to work while their application is being reviewed.
 You can fill out Form I-765 and attach it to your green card application packet, along with two passport-sized pictures.

 If you are filing your Form I-765 after you have completed your green card program, include a note with a copy of the green card program receipt notification that you have received from the USCIS.